Manual for New and Part-Time Faculty

 and any information relevant to the work of an instructor.

 The Ronald Williams Library provides high quality support for

 the university's instructional programs.
 Special features include:

-• 17 professional librarians and 34 support
+• 18 professional librarians and 32 support staff

 • Reserve materials support, including electronic